danielh-official/DeckOps/README.md

 ### How can I share my DeckOps deck with others?

-Share your Markdown files and the `media/DeckOpsMedia` content.
-Make sure to remove all IDs from your Markdown files beforehand.
+You can either export your deck using Anki's native export feature (`.apkg` file) and share that, or directly share your Markdown files along with the `media/DeckOpsMedia` folder.
+Make sure to remove all ID tags from your Markdown files first, as they are profile-specific.

 ### How can I migrate my existing cards into DeckOps?